 - G-Police: Weapons of Justice has the Raptor, a bipedal, walking, gliding tank.
-It was awesome.
+It's awesome.

 - Some enemies in the Star Fox games take the form of Walking Tanks.
 The Arwings themselves would qualify in the unreleased Star Fox 2, with a quick press of the Select button.
 Star Fox Zero brings this back.

 - The Next War mod for Civilization talks about the problems walkers would face and how impractical they are in the Civopedia.
 After mentioning said problems, the civopedia justifies all of them by saying that walkers are cool, making them worthwhile.

 - They make a comeback in Civilization V in the form of Giant Death Robots.
 Said Giant Death Robots require 2 units of uranium to be built.
 For reference, a nuke only requires one.